unitaryfund/mitiq/docs/README-docs.md

 ```
 Since the `docs/build` folder is not kept track of, copy the pdf file
 with the documentation from `docs/build/latex` to the `docs/pdf` folder,
-naming it according to the release version with major and minor.
+naming it according to the release version with major and minor, e.g., `mitiq-0.1.pdf`.
-Make a copy named `Mitiq-latest-release.pdf` in the same folder.
+Make a copy named `mitiq.pdf` in the same folder, which is the latest release.

 ## Additional information